sentenial/developer-docs/pages/prodOpenBanking/ob_setupoverview.md

 The call is to ``/merchant/status?id=gabxrlvbl5``

-{% include note.html content="On closing of the pop-up window you must make a server-to-server call to retrieve the payment status (using the [Retrieve Payment](ob_retrievepayment.html) service)." %}
+{% include note.html content="On closing of the pop-up window you must make a server-to-server call to retrieve the payment status (using the [Retrieve Payment](ob_retrievepayment.html) service).
+See [Payment Statuses](ob_paymentstatuses.html) for more on the possible statuses." %}

 ## The End-User Experience